Home » PowerShell Tips » PowerShell Get Filename Without Extension

 In the above PowerShell script, the Get-ChildItem cmdlet gets files from a specified path, uses a filter to get the .csv file extension, and passes the output to the second command.

-The second command uses ForEach-Object to iterate over files and uses System.IO.Path class GetFileNameWithoutExtension() method to get file name without extension.
+The second command uses the ForEach-Object to iterate over files and uses System.IO.Path class GetFileNameWithoutExtension() method to get file name without extension.

 The output of the above command to get multiple filename without extension as below